mongodb/mongodbatlas-cloudformation-resources/cfn-resources/project-service-account/docs/README.md

 # MongoDB::Atlas::ProjectServiceAccount

 Creates and manages a Project Service Account.
 This resource creates a Service Account and assigns it to a project.
+Note: Deleting this resource only unassigns the Service Account from the project, but doesn't delete it from the organization.

 ## Syntax